GamaRL/Movatic_Challenge/README.md

 ## Reflection
 This prototype demonstrates the potential of integrating MDS data into a scalable web application.
 While functional, it provides a solid foundation for further development and refinement.

----

-Feel free to explore the codebase and reach out with any questions or feedback! ✉️